samjewell/dotfiles/README.md

 - Make setting up the dev environment from scratch more straightforward
 - Get them (dotfiles) under version-control

-As a result they are opinionated - remove anything you don't want installed before running any of these scripts, if you have opinions!
+As a result they are opinionated (macOS running Sierra is assumed) - remove anything you don't want installed before running any of these scripts, if you have opinions!

 To get a working dev environment for BridgeU, first run these files in sequence:
 `install/brew.sh`